Cochinchina: Background

-Cochinchina Kingdom of the Nguyễn lords (1600–1774)
+Cochinchina Kingdom of the Nguyen lords (1600–1774)

 In 1600 after returning from Tonkin, lord Nguyễn Hoàng built his own government in the two southern provinces of Thuận Hóa and Quảng Nam, today in central Vietnam.
 In 1623, lord Nguyễn Phúc Nguyên established a trading community at Saigon, then called Prey Nakor, with the consent of the king of Cambodia, Chey Chettha II.
 Over the next 50 years, Vietnamese control slowly expanded in this area but only gradually as the Nguyễn were fighting a protracted civil war with the Trịnh lords in the north.

 With the end of the war with the Trịnh, the Nguyễn were able to devote more effort (and military force) to conquest of the south.
 First, the remaining Champa territories were taken; next, the areas around the Mekong river were placed under Vietnamese control.
 At least three wars were fought between the Nguyễn lords and the Cambodian kings in the period 1715 to 1770 with the Vietnamese gaining more territory with each war.
 The wars all involved the much more powerful Siamese kings who fought on behalf of their vassals, the Cambodians.

 During the late 18th century emerged the Tây Sơn Rebellion, coming out from the Nguyễn domain.
 In 1774, the Trịnh army captured the capital Phú Xuân of the Nguyễn realm, whose leaders then had to flee to Lower Cochinchina.
 The three brothers of Tây Sơn, former peasants, however, soon succeeded in conquering first the lands of the Nguyễn and then the lands of the Trịnh, briefly unifying Vietnam.

+1774-1802

 Cochinchina Empire of the Nguyễn (1802–1862)

 Final unification of Vietnam came under Nguyễn Phúc Ánh, a tenacious member of the Nguyễn noble family who fought for 25 years against the Tây Sơn and ultimately conquered the entire country in 1802.
 He ruled all of Vietnam under the name Gia Long.
 His son Minh Mạng reigned from 14 February 1820 until 20 January 1841 what was known to the British as Cochin China and to the Americans as hyphenated Cochin-China.
 In hopes of negotiating commercial treaties, the British in 1822 sent East India Company agent John Crawfurd, and the Americans in 1833 sent diplomatist Edmund Roberts, who returned in 1836.
 Neither envoy was fully cognizant of conditions within the country, and neither succeeded.

 Gia Long's successors (see the Nguyễn dynasty for details) repelled the Siamese from Cambodia and even annexed Phnom Penh and surrounding territory in the war between 1831 and 1834, but were forced to relinquish these conquests in the war between 1841 and 1845.